 Long term smoking can lead to lung and heart disease as well as cancer.
 If you are still struggling go to http://smokefree.nhs.uk/ or book in for an appointment with your GP.

 Tobacco is legal.
 Smoking has been banned in public places in England, Scotland, Wales and Northern Ireland.
-It's illegal to sell cigarettes, tobacco or cigarette papers to anyone under 18, but it is not a criminal offence for a person under 18 to smoke.
+It's illegal to sell cigarettes, tobacco or cigarette papers to anyone under 18.

 BBC Advice factfiles are here to help young people with a broad range of issues.
 They're based on advice from medical professionals, government bodies, charities and other relevant groups.
 Follow the links for more advice from these organisations.